heinhtetPS/weather-test/README.md

   - Fixed this problem by using forceUpdate, can probably also use complicated variations of setState
 - next: Implement large page, fix css and icons, another api call for forecast?
   - large page has no props when it starts, just call the forecast API with 6 count, number 0 is today
-- DANGER: Objects inside arrays that cannot be accessed by index
+- DANGER: Objects inside arrays that cannot be accessed by index!!! (this cost me 2-3 hours)
+  - Learn how to process these more easily
+- DANGER: API call for forecast was misinterpreted.
+Each entry wasn't 1 day, it was an interval of 3 hours.
+  - The daily?
+API call would not let me retrieve with the current API Key so I had to make due with the forecast data.
+  - I simply rejected all data from the same day after the first one.